jt14den/better-research-software/episodes/02-better-start-version-control.md

 1. Give our input data file and script more meaningful names.
 For example, we do not need to keep version history in filenames any more as Git will keep track of that for us.
 2. Choose informative file names for our output data file (e.g. `eva-data.csv`) and plot (`cumulative_eva_graph.png`).
-3. Update the pythnon script with these changes
+3. Update the python script with these changes

 :::::::::::::::::::::::::::: challenge